Linear Suspension Test (LST)

 Once the measurement bench is adjusted and the software properties are set, large batches of spiders can be tested with a very short cycle time.
 The test objects are only attached by gravity to minimize mounting time.
 For soft suspension parts, an additional upper clamping ring may be used.

-18'' Cone Test (LST Lite) For testing large size objects with a diameter of more than 222 mm, it is required to use the SPM test bench and custom clamping rings.
+Testing large size objects with a diameter of more than 222 mm requires using the larger SPM test bench together with custom clamping rings.

 The 18’’ cone in this example is attached to the test bench using a custom wooden ring which fits the rim diameter.
 The ring is attached to the SPM test bench using the provided standard clamps.
-No upper ring is required.
 For inner clamping, a suitable cone has been selected from the standard plastic cone set.

 Testing large size objects requires a two-signal measurement method.
 The laser is used for displacement measurement while a microphone (not visible in the picture) is picking up the stimulating sound pressure inside of the SPM Bench.
 The resulting transfer function allows accurate measurement of the resonator parameters.